aayushi16/PalindromeApp/README.md

 Angular Assignment

 Palindrome Finder App
+This applicaation is used to find largest palindrome number from two inputs.

-Need to install node.js from https://nodejs.org/en/download/
+1. Install node.js from https://nodejs.org/en/download/

-Go inside project directory in terminal
+2. Go inside project directory in terminal,

-write following command in terminal : npm install
+3. Write following command in terminal: npm install

-After that start appliction using following command in terminal: npm start
+4. After that start application using following command in terminal: npm start

-Go to http://localhost:3000 in browser.
+5. Go to http://localhost:3000 in browser.